corda/corda/docs/source/serialization-enum-evolution.rst

             A, B, C, D
         }

-.. note:: The paramaers to the ``CordaSerializationTransformEnumDefault`` annotation are as defined 'new' and 'old',
+.. note:: The parameters to the ``CordaSerializationTransformEnumDefault`` annotation are as defined 'new' and 'old',
-    so in the above example it can be read as constant D should be treated as constant C if you, the deserialiser, doesn't know anything about constant D
+    so in the above example it can be read as constant D should be treated as constant C if you, the deserializer, doesn't know anything about constant D

-.. note:: Just as with the CordaSerializationTransformRename transformation if a single transform is being applies
+.. note:: Just as with the ``CordaSerializationTransformRename`` transformation if a single transform is being applied
-    the meta transform may be ommited.
+    then the meta transform may be omitted.

     .. container:: codeset